Table of Contents

 During testosterone replacement therapy (TRT), some men take drugs to inhibit aromatase and prevent it to convert too much testosterone into estrogen.

-One of these drugs is anastrozole which inhibits the aromatase enzyme.
+these drugs inhibit the aromatase enzyme.
 Although this might sound like a good idea at first, altering the normal production of aromatase can lead to brain inflammation, studies suggest.

 The levels of aromatase and estrogen have been measured in injured brains and it has been discovered that the aromatase enzyme increased to protect the damaged neurons and the connections between them.